brichards21/anime-proj-site/index.md

 OVAs.

 First, we chose to synthesize the number of anime that fall under each episode count.
-We arbitrarily decided to retain information on episodes that at least 5 anime fall under so that no one anime is driving our inference on episode count.
+We arbitrarily decided to retain information on episode counts that at least 5 anime fall under so that no one anime is driving our inference on episode count.

 After filtering for episodes that have at least 5 episodes under its belt, we get a range of episodes from 3 to 104 episodes.